itsleaheye/Scrystone/README.md

 - **Scryfall API Integration** – Fetch real-time card details like art, price, and rarities.

 - **Local Storage** – All data is stored in-browser; no sign-up or accounts necessary.
+  - Considered FireBase and built a fully functioning prototype in the `/firebase` branch

 - **Responsive UI** – A clean, fast, and mobile-friendly design, aided by Tailwind.